Tuesday, April 14, 2015

 But wait, what's this dotted line above the signature line?

-Tipping at the end of a meal is its own adorable nightmare.
 In many places around the world, good service is simply expected and leaving extra money is truly optional if you think the experience has been excellent.
 In some cultures, tipping is considered rude.
 ‘Oh, look at me, I have so much money so I'll throw some on the table for this menial peasant.’

 This mindset was also prevalent in the pre-Prohibition United States.
-During the dry spell, businesses suffered financially, so they cut servers wages and encouraged customers to make up for it.
-Another societal casualty of that pointless period in our history.
+During the dry spell, businesses suffered financially, so they cut servers’ wages and encouraged customers to make up for it.

 (The more you know…)

-Tipping anybody is awful and here’s why:
+Automatic tipping is awful and here’s why:

 I order an expensive appetizer, a steak, and two beers for $50.
 Next time, I order a cheap appetizer, a salad, and two sodas for $25.
 Zeke did the exact same amount of work so why should the tip be higher for the steak meal?
 Makes no sense.